 The Caribbean is perhaps the most perfect sailing ground in the world in terms of wind, sunshine and variety of places to visit.
-What could be better than island hopping on a barque or three masted schooner in brisk trade winds, with the canvas sails white against the blue skies driving you along without fossil fuels but also offer cooling shade on wooden decks.
-On Classic Sailing ships you are participating in the sailing as crew so you can go ashore for a rum punch, talk to locals about your voyage, or a wander along another beautiful beach satisfied you have earned your place in the tropical sun.
+What could be better than island hopping on a tall ship, barque or three masted schooner in brisk trade winds, with the canvas sails white against the blue skies driving you along without fossil fuels, but also offer cooling shade on wooden decks.
+On Classic Sailing ships you are participating in the sailing as guest crew so you can go ashore for a rum punch, talk to locals about your voyage, or a wander along another beautiful beach satisfied you have earned your place in the tropical sun.

 |Vessel||Start Date||End Date||Start Port||End Port||Price|